 Having survived the farcical but utterly life-threatening events in Happy Death Day (2017), the feisty sorority sister, Tree Gelbman, finds herself in the same college dorm, thankful to be alive.
 However, this time, it's Carter's roommate, Ryan, who claims that he is reliving the same paradoxical day over and over again, as a mysterious paranoid killer in a single-toothed baby-faced mask with a big kitchen knife has made a habit of murdering him.
 Under those circumstances, a valiant but vain attempt to face the challenge, once more, will send Tree back to square one, trapped in an all too familiar and blood-drenched time loop.
 How many deaths separate Tree from a truly happy birthday?Written by

 The initial worldwide release date was to be Valentine's Day, however in the United States due to a recent tragedy the film's premiere was set to the previous day of February 13th, 2019.
 See more »

-In the hospital when Tree jumps from behind the curtain and knocks the Police Officer out with the phone (to save his life) you can clearly hear an old dial phone's sound.
-But the device is a modern one which cannot have that tinkling noise.
+When Tree jumps from behind the curtain and knocks the police officer out with the phone (to save his life), an old dial phone's sound can be heard.
+But the device is a modern one, which cannot have that tinkling noise.
 See more »

 Was this review helpful to you?